daily-demos/examples/custom/text-chat/README.md

 We pass a custom tray object, a custom app object (wrapping the original in a new `ChatProvider`) as well as add our `ChatAside` panel.
 We also symlink both the `public` and `pages/api` folders from the basic call.

-In a real world use case you would likely want to implement serverside logic so that participants joining a call can retrieve previously sent messages.
-This round trip could be done inside of the Chat context.
+We use the `useSharedState` hook to retrieve the previously sent messages for the newly joined participants.

 ## Deploy your own on Vercel